pamelot317/SF_bike_share/README.md

 	<ul><h4>operator/transporation planner point of view:</h4>
 		<li>
 			<ol>
-				<li>How does weather affect usage?</li>
+				<li>How does weather affect usage?
+This is useful in case the company plans to scale-up and invest in other cities.</li>
 				<li>Are there differences in usage between lower income neighborhoods and middle-higher income neighborhoods?
-				Where should we do more marketing?</li>
+				Where should we do more marketing?
+Is bike-sharing both affordable and accessible for everyone, not just affluent people in nice neighborhoods, or tourists?</li>
 				<li>What are the patterns of usage by day of the week?
 Time of the day?
 Month?
 Season?
 Hence, how can we resolve issues such as scarcity of bikes?
 When we should put bike riding time limits so that everyone can use it?
 Which month and season we need to make more bikes affordable?</li>
 				<li>Are the above patterns any different by neighborhood?
 Again, it boils down to marketing strategy</li>
 				<li>What has changed year to year?
 Is bike-sharing becoming more popular?
 Are we progressig toward our goal?</li>
 				<li>What are the most popular stations and destinations?
-Most traveled routs?
+Most traveled routes?
 These are important to know to build more stations and invest into more bikes in those areas.</li>

 			</ol>
 		</li>